wttech/gradle-aem-plugin/README.md

 ##### Tailing to console

 By default, tailer prints all logs to console (with instance name in front and timestamp converted to the machines time zone).
-You can simply turn it of:
+To turn it off use:

 `./gradlew instanceTail -Pinstance.tail.console=false`